jac0bmath3w/COVID19_Timeseries/README.md

 # COVID19_Timeseries

-Make plot of the number of confirmed cases/ deaths/ number of people recovered from COVID 19.
+In this repository, plots of the number of confirmed cases/ deaths/ number of people recovered from COVID 19.

-Visualize plot has code to plot the COVID-19 cases in Time Series
+Plots could be made for
+a) cumulative active cases, number of deaths and number of people recovered
+b) Number of confirmed cases by day, number of deaths by day, number of people recovered per day

 Plots are available in
 a) Matplotlib

 to do:
+a) Make bar diagram for per day values rather than line plot
-Plots in other libraries
+b) Plots in other libraries
-Code automate to data extraction
+c) Code automate to data extraction